damonallison/react-test/README.md

 ## React | Angular Comparison

-* Both React and Angular provide structure to building web applications.
+* Both React and Angular provide componentization to building web applications.
-* Both frameworks are based on component composition.
 * Angular is a full featured framework, React is minimalistic.
 * React has a lower learning curve, less features out of the box.
 * React will require each project to choose a library set to handle state management, routing, etc.
+    * There are a few key packages - redux, router.

 ## Angular